linux-usb-gadgets/gt/examples/systemd/README.rst

 ==========

 This document assumes there is only one UDC available in the gadget system.
-If there are more, the first one to appear will cause reaching the gt.target, so the first UDC becoming available will be used for running the gadget.service on it.
+The first UDC that becomes available will lead to reaching usb-gadget.target, so the first UDC becoming available will be used for running the gadget service on it.
 This might or might not be what you want.

 This document does not address the case where actual USB device functionality